Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Convergence and Excursion

 and the $\epsilon$-ball of near-optimal dual multipliers as

 where $ \| \bblambda - \bblambda^\star \|$ is understood as the distance of $\bblambda$ to the closest optimal dual multiplier, i.e., to the set $\bbLambda^\star_0$. \end{definition}

-Assumption~\ref{ass:strict_feasibility} asserts the existence of a strictly feasible solution.
-Although the unbiasedness and bounded expected norm of stochastic subgradients in Assumption~\ref{ass:unbiased_and_bounded_subgradients} are commonplace in convergence analyses of stochastic gradient descent algorithms, the former might not hold in practice since the dual update window $T_0$ is finite.
-However, it is reasonable to expect that for a suitable choice of an update window $T_0$, the bias can be made sufficiently small, and the stochastic subgradients are likely to be descent directions (e.g., see~\cite[Appendix II]{calvo2021state}).
-The second moment assumption can be guaranteed, e.g., if the utilities $f_i$ are assumed to be bounded on $\mathrm{dom} \, f_i$.
+The unbiasedness assumption may not hold exactly in practice since the dual update window $T_0$ is finite.
+However, for a suitable choice of $T_0$, the bias can be made sufficiently small, and the stochastic subgradients are likely to be descent directions (see~\cite[Appendix II]{calvo2021state}).
+The bounded second moment assumption is satisfied when the utilities $f_i$ are bounded on their domains.